-The gliding arc discharge is a cold plasma technique, which has at least two diverging knife-shaped electrode.
+The gliding arc discharge is cold plasma, which is normally generated in between at least two diverging knife-shaped electrodes.
 These electrodes are immersed in a fast flow of feed gas.
 A high voltage and relatively low current discharge are generated across the fast gas flow between the electrodes.
 The electric discharge forms at the closet point, spreads along the knife-edges of the electrodes, and ultimately disappears.
 Another discharge immediately reforms at the initial spot.
 Figure 2.1 is considered to be the simplest case for a better physical understanding of the gliding arc phenomenon (Fridman et al., 1999).